huukhanhnguyen/scaled-design-system/README.md

 # Scaled Design System

-A compact, scalable, and mathematically predictable design specification enables consistent and accessible design tokens for any implementation — without needing verbose specs or extra tooling.
+A compact, scalable, and mathematically predictable design specification that enables consistent and accessible design tokens for any implementation — without requiring verbose specs or additional tooling.

 ## Motivation